Annual accountsThe page was last modified:

 A financial year should contain 12 months.
 When starting up your business the first financial year is allowed to be shorter than 12 months or extended up to 18 months (at most).
 When the company terminates its business, the financial year may be shortened but not extended.

 Sole traders and trading partnerships in which no partner is a legal person may only have the calendar year as their financial year.

 Limited companies and economic associations may choose either the calendar year or a split financial year.
-A split financial year begins on the first day of any calendar month, covers 12 full months, and ends on the last day of a calendar month, such as October 1 st to September 30th.
+A split financial year begins on the first day of any calendar month, covers 12 full months, and ends on the last day of a calendar month, such as 1 October to 30 September.